caraka15/node_network/guide/swisstronik.md

    ```
    PRIVATE_KEY=your_private_key_here
    ```
-   you can use ctrl+x to save
+   Use `Ctrl+X` to save.

+---

 ## Deploy a Simple Contract Using Hardhat

 ### 1. Deploy `Deploy.sol`

-- before run you can edit your token name
+- Before running, you can edit your token name.

 - Run the deployment script:
   ```sh